arey-pranay/OOPS_InterviewPrep/README.md

   - e.g. the vehicle class is used to create cars bikes scooters. the car class is used by maruti, ferrari and BMW for their own custom use-cases, the last independant product is an object
 - Objects are stored in heap memory, but reference variables are stored in stack memory.
 - Instance variables are the variables declared inside the class and outside the method.
 - We use the dot (.) operator, aka the seperator to access the instance variables.
+It binds the instance variable to the reference variable.
 - Student s1 -> this is the declaration of a reference variable for an object in near future.

 ### new Keyword